Mahayu/MMConfig/README.md

 Sereval config files for Mactype.

-"Clear" version 1.9x applies for MacType 2018.1-beta5.
+"Clear" version 1.9x(or later) applies for MacType 2018.1-beta5.

 ## Features

-No font Changing , just fonts reredering.
+- Just fonts rendering.

-Indivdial config for some chinese fonts and more other language. ( simsun , simhei , msyh , sarasa series .. )
+- *Indivdial* config for some asian fonts.

-Exclusion for ConEmu and more.
+- Exclusion for games and more.

 ## How to use

-Put it into $MactypePath/ini , then use Macwiz.exe to load it.
+Put it into $Mactypepath$/ini , then use Macwiz.exe to load it.

 ## Versions